Minimum Resource Threshold Policy Under Partial Interference: Application: WASH Policy in Senegal

-Using the methods developed in the paper, we can compare OMARs from different potential outcomes by simply changing the loss functions and such comparisons can reveal insights about the mechanism behind the optimal policy under the primary outcome.
-As an illustrate example, we compare the OMAR discussed above (i.e., $\LB_{\OV}^*$) with the OMAR $\LB_\SO^*$ under the spillover potential outcome.
+Using the methods developed in the paper, we can compare {\OURR}s from different potential outcomes by simply changing the loss functions.
+Importantly, these comparisons can reveal insights about the mechanism of the {\OURR} under the primary outcome.
+As an illustrative example, we compare the {\OURR} under the primary outcome that is discussed above (i.e., $\LB_{\OV}^*$) with the {\OURR} under the spillover potential outcome (i.e., $\LB_\SO^*$).

-By Theorem 1 of \citet{VWTT2011}, the difference $\LB_{D}^* = \LB_{\SO}^* - \LB_{\OV}^*$ serves as a proxy for the magnitude of the optimal policy's direct effect on diarrhea incidence rate.
+By Theorem 1 of \citet{VWTT2011}, the difference $\LB_{D}^* = \LB_{\SO}^* - \LB_{\OV}^*$ serves as a proxy for the magnitude of the optimal policy's direct effect on the diarrhea incidence rate.
 A large $\LB_D^*$ would indicate that the optimal policy has a large direct effect on reducing diarrhea incidence whereas a small $\LB_D^*$ would indicate the opposite.
 Also, similar to Finding 3, by comparing $\LB_D^*$ as a function of an observed covariate, investigators can assess the heterogeneity of the optimal policy's direct effect.

 Figure \ref{fig-Data-5} shows one example of such heterogeneity with respect to the average number of children per household.
 The $y$-axis plots the estimated $\LB_D^*$ by plugging in estimates of $\LB_{\OV}^*$ and $\LB_{\SO}^*$ at $\thr=0.70$ and the $x$-axis plots the average number of children per household.
-The estimated $\LB_D^*$ shows a quadratic relationship where $\LB_D^*$ is generally the largest when the average number of children per household is between 2 and 3.5.
+The estimated $\LB_D^*$ shows a nonlinear relationship where $\LB_D^*$ is generally the largest when the average number of children per household is between 2.5 and 3.5.
 This suggests that the optimal policy's direct effect is the largest when the average number of children per household is of moderate size.
-This also suggests that if policymakers seek a household-level implementation of WASH facilities instead of the block-level implementation we derived in the paper, policymakers should prioritize households with moderate number of children as this strategy may yield the largest short-term effect.
-If, on the other hand, the relationship between the estimated $\LB_D^*$ and the average number of children per household is positive and linear, policymakers may consider prioritizing households with large number of children to yield the largest short-term effect.
+We remark that similar nonlinear trends have been observed in prior works on international development, which examined the impact of household size on diarrhea incidence or a child's health outcome \citep{Svanes2002,Kandala2006, Kananura2022, Fenta2021}.